pinky39/grove/README.md

 # magicgrove
-magicgrove allows you to play trading card game: *Magic: The Gathering* against your computer.
+Magicgrove allows you to play trading card game: `Magic: The Gathering` against your computer.

+## Demo
 ![Demo](doc/demo.gif)

 ## How to play